 5. If the damage isn’t too extensive and I choose to repair my appliances, what should I make sure to have done?

 Replace motors, electrical components, safety controls and gas valves if needed.
-Wet controls on ranges and stoves should also be replaced.
+Replace wet controls on ranges, ovens and cooktops.
 In addition, have your service technician check the electrical contacts and connections on your washer and dryer for water damage.

 6. What about my HVAC system?

 Call in an expert to assess the situation and give you a diagnosis.
-You’ll likely need to replace — not repair — your home’s HVAC system if it has been damaged by water.
-That’s because water corrodes, and corrosion can lead to safety reliability problems with your furnace, water heater and AC systems, gas and electric alike.
+You’ll likely need to replace—not repair—your home’s HVAC system if it’s been damaged by water.
+Water corrodes, and corrosion can lead to safety reliability problems with your furnace, water heater and AC systems, gas and electric alike.

 Bottom line?
 If your appliances have been exposed to water after a storm, call in an expert to assess the damage.
 Another call to make is to FEMA, the Federal Emergency Management Agency.
 There might be funds available to help you replace damaged appliances.